-In her role as Chief Innovation Officer, she leads the NBA's Global Strategy & Innovation group that develops and executes new ideas and initiatives, and collaborates with NBA senior leadership to achieve global strategic priorities.
-She oversees several functions for the league including innovation, corporate strategy, data & analytics, consumer & media insights, and international strategy & operations.
+In her role as Chief Innovation Officer, she led the NBA's Global Strategy & Innovation group that developed new ideas and initiatives and collaborated with NBA senior leadership to achieve global strategic priorities.
+She oversaw several functions for the league, including innovation, corporate strategy, data and analytics, consumer and media insights, and international strategy and operations.

-Brooks has been a key contributor to many of the league's new initiatives, including the Play-In Tournament, the Basketball Africa League, and the NFT venture NBA Top Shot.
-She also helped form the league's investment arm, NBA Equity, and evaluates emerging technologies for investment and partnership.
+Brooks has been a key contributor to many of the league's new initiatives, including the In-Season Tournament, the Play-In Tournament and the Basketball Africa League.
+She also helped form the league's investment arm, NBA Equity.

 Prior to joining the NBA, Brooks worked for Bain & Company, a global management consulting firm.
 Previously, she was a product manager at Sun Microsystems.
-Brooks currently serves on the board of directors for Block and Positive Coaching Alliance.
+Brooks currently serves on the board of directors for Block and Positive Coaching Alliance and is a member of the Stanford University Board of Trustees.
 She also has been recognized by SportsBusiness Journal (Forty Under 40) and Forbes (Most Powerful Women in Sports).

 Brooks received her M.B.A. from the Stanford Graduate School of Business.
 She also holds a bachelor’s degree from Stanford University, where she was a member of the women’s basketball team that won three conference championships and went to the NCAA Final Four.